Plumsail/forms-docs/Public/designer/fields.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Attachments field has the following unique settings:

-SETTINGS
+General

 .. list-table::
     :widths: 10 40

-    *   - MaxSize (Kb)
+    *   - Max Size (Kb)
         - Maximum file size each uploaded file can be.
-Maximum file size is 10240, but you can restrict it down.
+Default max file size is 10240, but you can restrict it down, or increase it up (if your subscription plan allows it).
-    *   - AllowedExtensions
+    *   - Allowed Ext.
         - Choose what files should be allowed to upload.
 Extensions should have a dot in front of them, can be separated by a comma, a semicolon or placed on different lines.
 If empty, all extensions are allowed.